nealcrook/nascom/ROM/simon/README.md

 # Sources

-This is not a NASCOM monitor ROM, rather it is the SIMON (SImple MON) ROM for the Gemini CPU cards (GM811 and GM813).
+This is not a NASCOM monitor ROM, rather it is the SIMON (SImple MON) ROM for the Gemini CPU cards (GM811 and GM813 and ??).

-I know of 2 released versions: 4.1 and 4.2, (probably?) both written by Richard Beal (the author of all but the earliest NASCOM ROM monitor programs).
+I know of 3 released versions: 4.1 and 4.2 and 5.0.
+The first 2 are (probably?)
+both written by Richard Beal (the author of all but the earliest NASCOM ROM monitor programs).
+I'm not sure about version 5.0.
 Unlike the NASCOM monitors, the source code was not published for SIMON.

 I have disassembled 4.2 and have not (yet) investigated differences between 4.1 and 4.2.

+I have disassembled 5.0, which was for a Hitachi HD64180 and will not function on GM811/GM813 boards.

-The source code here has been created by disassembly of the 4.2 code; the comments are the result of code inspection.
+The source code here has been created by disassembly of the 4.2/5.0 code; the comments are the result of code inspection.

+# Version 4,2

 The binary file: